 Pelican Island National Wildlife Refuge

-Located in North Beach, Florida, along Florida’s scenic Indian River Lagoon, Pelican Island National Wildlife Refuge holds the distinction of being America’s first national wildlife refuge, established in 1903 by President Theodore Roosevelt.
-Spanning over 5,400 acres, this ecological treasure is home to a rich diversity of wildlife, lush coastal habitats, and stunning water views.
-As part of the larger National Wildlife Refuge System, Pelican Island remains a premier destination for birdwatching, hiking, photography, and environmental education, offering a pristine and protected landscape for visitors to explore.
+Located along Florida’s scenic Indian River Lagoon near Sebastian in Indian River County, Pelican Island National Wildlife Refuge holds the distinction of being America’s first national wildlife refuge, established in 1903 by President Theodore Roosevelt.
+Spanning more than 5,400 acres of islands, mangrove shoreline, marsh, and lagoon waters, this ecological treasure protects a remarkable diversity of wildlife and coastal habitats.
+Today, Pelican Island remains a standout destination for birdwatching, hiking, photography, and environmental education, with public-use areas that offer peaceful views into one of Florida’s most important protected landscapes.
+Hours, trail conditions, and access details may vary by date, so it is wise to check the official refuge page before visiting.

 Things to Do at Pelican Island National Wildlife Refuge

-Pelican Island is the heart of the refuge, protecting vital habitat for native and migratory birds:- The island provides nesting grounds for species like brown pelicans, egrets, herons, roseate spoonbills, and wood storks.
+Pelican Island is the heart of the refuge, protecting vital habitat for native and migratory birds:- The island supports nesting and roosting habitat for species such as brown pelicans, egrets, herons, roseate spoonbills, and wood storks.

-- Interpretive signs along the trails highlight the island’s history, ecological importance, and wildlife conservation efforts.
+- Interpretive signs along the public-use areas highlight the island’s history, ecological importance, and the beginnings of the National Wildlife Refuge System.

 - Birdwatching

-A paradise for bird enthusiasts, the refuge offers unparalleled opportunities to observe native and migratory species:- Spot pelicans, ospreys, bald eagles, anhingas, cormorants, and seasonal migratory birds.
+A paradise for bird enthusiasts, the refuge offers excellent opportunities to observe native and migratory species:- Look for pelicans, ospreys, bald eagles, anhingas, cormorants, wading birds, and seasonal migrants depending on the time of year.

-- The refuge is part of the Great Florida Birding Trail, drawing birders from around the world.
+- The refuge is part of the Great Florida Birding Trail, making it a favorite stop for birders exploring Florida’s east coast.

 - Hiking the Trails

-Explore scenic trails that wind through the refuge’s diverse coastal habitats:- Centennial Trail: This ¾-mile boardwalk trail leads to an observation tower overlooking Pelican Island and the surrounding lagoon.
-Interpretive panels along the path provide insights into the refuge’s history and wildlife.
+Explore scenic trails that wind through the refuge’s diverse coastal habitats:- Centennial Trail: This roughly 3/4-mile boardwalk and trail route leads to an observation tower overlooking Pelican Island and the surrounding lagoon.
+Interpretive panels along the path provide insight into the refuge’s history and wildlife.

-- Joe Michael Memorial Trail: A longer trail that meanders through oak hammocks and salt marshes, offering a serene hiking experience and excellent wildlife viewing.
+- Joe Michael Memorial Trail: A longer trail through oak hammock and coastal habitats that offers a quieter hiking experience and more chances to spot birds and other wildlife.

-- Wildlife Viewing Areas: Platforms and benches along the trails allow visitors to pause and take in the beautiful landscapes.
+- Wildlife Viewing Areas: Platforms, benches, and overlooks along the trails make it easy to pause and take in the scenery.

 - Wildlife Viewing

-Beyond its iconic birdlife, the refuge is home to a variety of other wildlife species:- Look for manatees and dolphins in the lagoon’s waters.
+Beyond its iconic birdlife, the refuge is home to a variety of other wild residents:- Keep an eye on the lagoon for dolphins and, in season, manatees.

-- The wetlands and tidal flats teem with crabs, fish, and other marine life essential to the local ecosystem.
+- The wetlands and tidal flats support fish, crabs, and other small creatures that help sustain the refuge’s larger food web.

 - Kayaking and Paddling